Observability Data Model

 typically represents a single request or operation.

-It contains the overall input and output of the function, as well as metadata about the request, such as the user, the session, and tags.
+It contains the overall input and output of the function, as well as metadata about the request ( i.e. user, session, tags, etc.).

 Each trace can contain multiple observations